TEEN & CHILD COUNSELING

-Play therapy refers to a large number of treatment methods, all of which make use of one or more of the natural benefits of play.
+Play therapy refers to a variety of treatment methods, all of which make use of one or more of the natural benefits of play.
 It is a special therapeutic approach for working with children, adolescents, their families and/or care providers.

 Play is the natural medium of children.
 Usually, children have not developed the cognitive or verbal skills that adults use to discuss feelings, emotions, and experiences in therapy.
 A safe and structured playroom environment is established where children are encouraged to play in ways that reveal concerns, problems, and issues they are struggling with.